argoproj-labs/argocd-operator/docs/usage/dex.md

 #### Using `.spec.sso`

-Dex can be uninstalled either by removing `.spec.sso` from the Argo CD CR, or switching to a different SSO provider
+Dex can be uninstalled either by removing `.spec.sso` from the Argo CD CR, or switching to a different SSO provider.

-!!! note
-    Dex cannot be uninstalled if it is configured either with OpenShift configuration through `.spec.sso.dex.openShiftOAuth: true` or valid custom configuration supplied through `.spec.sso.dex.config`.
-Please remove any specified configuration to allow Dex to be uninstalled and its resources to be deleted from the cluster.

 #### Using the DISABLE_DEX environment variable